dtaraso/git_brunch/Stove_Top_Bhindi_Sabji.md

  - Saute garlic just for 30 seconds.
 Do not brown them.

  - Next add in onions and fry until slightly golden.
 Do not brown them.
+Add green chili.

  - Add chopped bhindi.
 Mix and fry on a medium flame until it is no more slimy.
+Approximately ~12 minutes on medium flame.

  - Keep stirring and fry.
 By the end of this step bhindi is half cooked.